 In this semester you will also reflect on your own mode of practice in the light of these discussions and perspectives, and explore how you want to position yourself.

-2: Spatial Practice
+2: Transdisciplinary Practice

 3: Curatorial Practice